 What are the origins of limonana?

-Limonana is believed to have originated in Turkey or Syria and is popular across the Levantine region from Lebanon and Israel to Cyprus and Egypt.
-The main way it is different from what you may typically think of as lemonade is that it is made with mint.
+Limonana is believed to have originated in Turkey or Syria.
+It’s popular across the Levantine region from Lebanon and Israel to Cyprus and Egypt.
+The main way it is different from a “classic” lemonade is that it is made with mint.

 Where does the name come from?

 Limonana is a combination of the words “limon” meaning lemon in both Arabic and Hebrew, and “nana” meaning mint.
-The name first became popular in Israel due to an advertising campaign in the 1990s for a lemon and mint soft drink, apparently, but is believed to have been used elsewhere before given the older origins.
+The name first became popular in Israel due to an advertising campaign in the 1990s for a lemon and mint soft drink, apparently.
+However it is believed to have been used elsewhere before, given the older origins of the drink.

 Simple, but with variations

 Limonana is very easy, though it can be made in a few ways.
-You may find it made with lemonade concentrate to speed things up, but that’s definitely not the more traditional way which starts with fresh ingredients.
+Some make it with lemonade concentrate to speed things up, but that’s definitely not the more traditional way which starts with fresh ingredients.

 Originally, the mint would have been chopped by hand and then the drink served over ice.
 More typically these days, however, you add the mint leaves to a blender along with ice to make more of a slushie.

-You can simply add sugar in with the other ingredients when you blend them up, but it may not fully dissolve.
-The better way, if you can and as described here, is to make a simple syrup ahead of time and use this instead (and less water as a result).
+With all that lemon, you need a little sweetener.
+You can simply add sugar in with the other ingredients in the blender, but it may not fully dissolve.
+The better way, if you can, is to make a simple syrup ahead of time and use this instead.
+That’s the way I have described here.

-Simple syrup can be made ahead and will keep for some time, so you can easily make a larger batch to use for another time.
-As well as for lemonades like this, it is useful to keep on hand if you enjoy making your own cocktails.
+You can make simple syrup ahead and it will keep for some time.
+You can easily make a larger batch to use for another batch or other drinks.
+As well as using it for lemonades like this, it is useful to keep on hand if you enjoy making your own cocktails.